 - Does the nature of my business mandate the limitation of liability?

-- How much starting capital do I have?
+- How much capital do I have?

 - What do I want to call my company?